FRACerqueira/PipeAndFilter/docs/apis/pipefiltercore.ipipeandfiltercreateservice-1.md

 `alias` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
 The unique alias for pipe.
- <br>If the alias is omitted, the alias will be the handler name followed by the reference quantity (if any).
+ <br>If the alias is omitted, the alias will be the handler name followed by the reference quantity (if any).<br>Alias ​​is used to reference in another pipe.

 #### Returns

 [IPipeAndFilterService&lt;T&gt;](./pipefiltercore.ipipeandfilterservice-1.md)

-**Remarks:**

-Alias ​​is used to reference in another pipe.

 ### <a id="methods-addpipetasks"/>**AddPipeTasks(Func&lt;EventPipe&lt;T&gt;, CancellationToken, Task&gt;, String)**